FabricMC/fabric-docs/develop/getting-started/intellij-idea/launching-the-game.md

 ## Launch Profiles {#launch-profiles}

 If you're using IntelliJ IDEA, you can find the launch profiles in the top-right corner of the window.
-Click the dropdown menu to see the available launch profiles.(Ensure that your project path and Windows username only contain English letters, numbers, and special symbolss)
+Click the dropdown menu to see the available launch profiles.(Ensure that your project path and Windows username only contain English letters, numbers, and special symbols)

 There should be a client and server profile, with the option to either run it normally or in debug mode: